-Large group of grasslike, clumping plants found worldwide and grown for foliage effect in borders, rock gardens, containers, water gardens (flowers are generally insignificant); some are used as lawn substitutes, as large-scale ground covers, or for erosion control.
+Large group of grasslike, clumping plants found worldwide and grown for foliage effect in borders, rock gardens, containers, and water gardens (flowers are generally insignificant); some are used as lawn substitutes, as large-scale groundcovers, or for erosion control.
 Long, narrow evergreen leaves are often striped or oddly colored.
 Specialists offer many varieties.
 Although characteristically found in damp soils, many sedges will grow under relatively dry conditions in cultivation.
-Many are short lived in gardens so are used as annuals.Carex buchananii
+Many are short-lived in gardens so are used as annuals.Carex buchananii

 From New Zealand.
-To 3 ft. tall, 2 to 2 1/2 ft. wide.
+Grows to 3 ft. tall, 2–2 1/2 ft. wide.
 Curly-tipped, erect blades form a clump of striking reddish bronze.
 Use with gray foliage or with deep greens.

 Widely sold as the California native C. tumulicola, this popular sedge is actually from Europ...

 Native to the Pacific Northwest, these grow to 16 in. tall, producing clusters of dark blue, inch-long...

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...